Placement Requirements

 Placement opportunities for the first placement include agencies and human service agencies, such as family and children’s services, local community centres, community health centres, crisis support and/or accommodation services, hospitals, housing services, mental health services, and large and small government and NGOs.

 Recognition of Prior Learning (RPL) for Field Education 1 may be available on application.
-Please refer to the relevant section in the Field Education Manual.
+Please email [email protected] more information.

 Field Education 2 (FE2)